Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Status Update September 12, 2017: The Village Board voted to authorize the implementation of an automated trash and recycling program.
-The Village Board provided directed village staff to develop an implementation plan that includes an exception process for the cart to curb requirement and to set the implementation date for the recycling program changes as May 7, 2018.
+The Village Board provided directed village staff to develop an implementation plan that includes an exception process for the cart to curb requirement and to set the implementation date for the recycling program.
 Draft minutes from the public hearing on September 11, 2017 can be found by clicking here.

 Status Update August 2017: The Village Board of Whitefish Bay took action to authorize the implementation of every other week collection of recyclables to begin in spring of 2018.

 Trash Collection Program Review: